D&A Portal Frequently Asked Questions

 Instructors/students are encouraged to keep a copy of the completed APA for their personal record of what was agreed upon.
 If the student only delivers and discusses their APA with one instructor, then that instructor should make a copy of the completed APA and request that the student forward it to any additional instructors who were not part of the conversation so that all instructors are on the same page about how to provide this accommodation to the student.

 Additional information about completing the APA can be found in this 4 minute video.
-The student’s Disabilities Services Coordinator is able to serve as a resource if instructors have additional questions about the APA or any other accommodation.
+The student’s Access Coordinator is able to serve as a resource if instructors have additional questions about the APA or any other accommodation.